openhwgroup/cva6/docs/VerifStrat/source/cv32_env.rst

    :align: center
    :alt:

-   Illustration 2: Phase 2 Verification Environment for CV32E
+   Illustration 2: Second Generation Verification Environment for CV32E

 As shown in `Illustration 2`_, the environment is not a single entity.
 Rather, it is a collection of disjoint components, held together by